CristinaConsta/dashboard/Documentation.md

 ## Methods

 In my case, I have compiled the requirements from user personas and surveys conducted against Solent university students, to make sure I have enough information to develop a valuable application.
-The next phase in the Waterfall methodology is the design, that I have created using Figma designing online tool (https://www.figma.com/) and that I explained extensively in the first report.
+The next phase in the Waterfall methodology is the design, that I have created using [Figma](https://www.figma.com/) designing online tool and that I explained extensively in the first report.
 The design follows the requirements of the students and, simultaneously, is limited to the details I thought of being able to produce during the implementation phase, the application development itself.
 The technical aspects are essential, although in most cases, having a solid analysis and design, should be the shortest and smoothest stage.
 The next step is verification and testing and I have divided it.
 Firstly, I have conducted my own verification.
--	Checking for errors and exceptions by: o	testing every functionality and every interface o	inputting invalid data o	using the interface and accessing various controls in a random order, other than the logical one
+-	Checking for errors and exceptions by:
+*	testing every functionality and every interface
+* inputting invalid data
+*	using the interface and accessing various controls in a random order, other than the logical one
 -	Verifying the implementation of the requirements, one by one, checking the design and the list I had done in the analysis phase.
 The second phase of testing, which in the real life is possible after the deployment, was the user-base one.
-I have asked two students that I already surveyed in the gathering step, to use my application and to evaluate it, having in mind few aspects: o	if the requirements were implemented, o	how easy is to use the application o	if there are any errors occurring during the testing o	in what grade the design was followed
+I have asked two students that I already surveyed in the gathering step, to use my application and to evaluate it, having in mind few aspects:
+*	if the requirements were implemented,
+*	how easy is to use the application
+*	if there are any errors occurring during the testing
+*	in what grade the design was followed

 # Conclusion